aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 .. code-block:: xml

     country,city,lat,long
     The Netherlands,Amsterdam,52.34996869
     The Netherlands,The Hague,52.08003684
     The Netherlands,Rotterdam,51.9199691
     Belgium,Antwerpen,51.22037355

 Let's assume this file is saved in a folder 'data' and called 'data.csv'.

-The related mappingfile, in which the repetetive structure of multiple rows and their multiple named column leaf-nodes are being bound to :token:`country` and :token:`city`, or to multi-dimensional identifiers over these two indices, would look like this:
+The related mappingfile, in which the repetitive structure of multiple rows and their multiple named column leaf-nodes are being bound to ``country`` and ``city``, or to multi-dimensional identifiers over these two indices, would look like this:

 .. code-block:: xml